MohnishVaide/Flavorly/README.md

-🍽️ Flavorly
+🍽️ Flavorly <br>
 Flavorly is a simple, responsive web application that allows users to search for recipes by name or get a random recipe using TheMealDB API.
-It displays recipe cards, detailed ingredients, and cooking instructions in a stylish modal.
+It displays recipe cards, detailed ingredients, and cooking instructions in a stylish model.

 🚀 Features
 🔍 Search recipes by name (e.g., "chicken", "pasta")